CodingItWrong/outsidein.dev/book/next-steps.md

 # Next Steps

-You've completed this guide and gotten a taste of outside-in test-driven development on the frontend.
+You've finished this book and gotten a taste of outside-in test-driven development on the frontend.
 I published this guide for free because I hope it helps people.
 If you've benefitted from it and/or have feedback, I would love to hear from you—please [get in touch](/contact)!

 This guide was just the beginning of your journey.
 Here are some more suggestions to take your learning further.